Cumulocity-IoT/cumulocity-analytics-management/README.md

 This solution extends the functionality of the standard Cumulocity Streaming Analytics application by incorporating a plugin to manage and add Analytics Builder extensions.
 The current standard user interface lacks the capability to upload custom blocks packaged as **.zip** files.
 This plugin enhances the Streaming-Analytics UI by introducing these capabilities.

 The extension allows you to manage the complete lifecycle of an extension:
-* List, upload, download, and delete Analytics Builder extensions.
+* List, upload, download, update and delete Analytics Builder extensions.
 * List installed blocks.
 * Manage GitHub repositories, which act as a source for dynamically building new extensions.
 * Build new extensions from selected blocks and deploy them in the Streaming Analytics engine.